Meet Your Leaders!

 Did you know that our community is led by an all-volunteer Board of Trustees that meets monthly?
 Anyone is welcome to attend our meetings and learn how UUCPA is governed.
 In an effort to make the Board more accessible to the entire community, we will feature one Board member each month in our weekly update and on our website.

-This month, Kristi Iverson, our Social Justice Portfolio holder, is featured.
+This month, Brooke Bishara, our Board President, is featured.

-What is something you would say to the congregation?
+Q: What is something you want to say to the congregation?

-Our next meeting is Wednesday, January 26 at 7:00 pm.
-You can attend by emailing firstname.lastname@example.org and asking for the Zoom link.
+Brooke: Our next meeting is Thursday, August 25th at 7:00pm.
+You can attend by emailing me at firstname.lastname@example.org and asking for the Zoom link.
+I’d be happy to share it with you.